what honey is the best for colds

 revamil, activon, medihoney, surgihoney for any hard to heal wounds

-The use of honey in surgery is today strongly recommended, also for the topical treatment of postoperative wounds, such as Cesarean sections.
-The topical use of concentrated raw honey has been proved to promote faster eradication of pathogenic bacteria, reduce the length of antibiotic treatment and hospitalization and prevent wound dehiscence and eschar formation.
+The use of honey in surgery is today strongly recommended for topical treatment of postoperative wounds, such as Cesarean sections.
+The topical use of concentrated raw honey has been proven to promote faster eradication of pathogenic bacteria, reduce the length of antibiotic treatment and hospitalization and prevent wound dehiscence and eschar formation.

 Pain

-honeydew honey (aka forest honey), chestnut honey – a pain-soothing effect trtriggered by quinoline alkaloids
+honeydew honey (aka forest honey), chestnut honey – a pain-soothing effect triggered by quinoline alkaloids

 Fatigue